Bigtalljosh/mb-money-withdrawal/README.md

 Secondly, now I've refactored the code I can clean up the existing TransferMoney feature which makes it really slim, clean and easy to read and understand.

 Thirdly, I can now easily implement the WithdrawMoney feature by simply calling the Withdraw function I wrote during the refactor and making sure to call update for the repository to save the change (were the repository implemented anyway).

+Lastly, I'm writing a handful of tests to test the logic in the Account entity to prove the changes I've made have the intended effects.

+I would continue to cover the features in tests but I'm slightly over the hour limit now and it feels a bit like cheating to carry on!